TheStig294/ttt-trophies/README.md

 ### We achieved world peace?

+Suggested by /u/DiscoDan3580 on Reddit\
-Have 1/2 the round go on without anyone dying\
+(Hidden) Have 1/2 the round go on without anyone dying\
 \
 _trophies_worldpeace_ - Default: 1 - Whether this trophy is enabled